Skip to content

 task_signal = task_exposure_concentration x task_effective_coverage

-492 of 562 occupations have task data.
-The remaining 70 receive task_signal = 0, preserving V6-equivalent exposure.
+492 of 562 occupations have task data; 361 end up with a non-zero task_signal.
+Occupations without task data (or with zero measured concentration) receive task_signal = 0, preserving V6-equivalent exposure.

 2. Demand-persistence proxy

-Addresses the Imas price-elasticity critique: when AI reduces service costs, demand may increase enough to offset displacement.
-Since occupation-level elasticity data does not exist, V7 builds a ranked composite proxy from four existing signals.
+Motivated by the Imas price-elasticity critique: when AI reduces service costs, demand may increase enough to offset displacement.
+Occupation-level elasticity data does not exist, so V7 builds a ranked composite proxy from four existing labour-demand signals — a partial response, not an elasticity measure.

 demand_persistence = 0.4 x momentum_rank + 0.3 x vacancy_rank + 0.2 x scarcity_rank + 0.1 x demand_bonus_rank